· Philipp Leser

 The loss function

 Also, you need to be reasonable here.
-People will get frustrated by these discussions really fast and they will consider it a fruitless and theoretical exercise.
+People will get frustrated by these discussions really fast, and they will consider it a fruitless and theoretical exercise.
 It isn’t.
 Every discussion about it will A) force them to think about it now and specify things, and B) it will inform you about the system.
 But still.
-You need to sense when your discussions with stake holders and domain experts become fruitless.
+You need to sense when your discussions with stakeholders and domain experts become fruitless.

 Second, you need to accept the fact that the loss function is a moving target and will evolve.